If you were to start optimizing a site for search engines from the ground up, what would you do?

 Links from authority sites like TechCrunch or New York Times will always hold more weight than links from your mom’s blog.
 So, how do you get links from these authority sites?

 You hire a PR agency.
-Don’t worry, if you don’t have much cash, you can always leverage a performance-based PR agency like PR Serve.
+Don’t worry, if you don’t have much cash, you can always leverage a performance-based PR agency.
 You only pay them if they deliver results.

-Here’s what I would have your PR agency focus on:
+Here’s what you should have your PR agency focus on:

 - Launches – anytime you launch a new feature or service, have your PR agency focus on getting you coverage.
 This is the easiest way to get press… assuming your features or services are awesome.